Arizona Leisure - Vacation Guide

 According to the Navajo Nation, particularly elder Navajos deemed the canyon sacred and treated it much like entering a spiritual cathedral.
 They paused before entering quietly giving respect and offering protection.
 This permitted them to leave the canyon with uplifted feelings in harmony with something greater than themselves.
 It was and still is a spiritual experience.

-Best Time To Visit The Canyon
+Best Times To Visit Antelope Canyon

 The peak season that attracts the largest crowds is April though October.
 To avoid big crowds, take the earliest tours that typically last 1.5 to 2.0 hours.
 The best time to take photos is about mid-day from April through September when the sun is overhead casting beams of light into the canyon.

-Tours of the Antelope Slot Canyons
+Tours of Antelope Canyon

 Visitors must be accompanied by a guide approved and licensed by the Navajo Nation to enter Antelope Canyon.
 Fees vary by specific guide and a separate entrance fee is charged.
 Contact one of the approved tour guides.
 Some tour companies offer photography and specialized custom tours.